vburlbl/cleantalk-spam-protect/readme.txt

 1. iPhone/iPad app to control comments, signup and spam filtration at the blog.

 == Changelog ==

+= 2.35 2014-03-12 =
+  * New: Notifications about disabled account
+  * New: Improved JavaScript spam test.
+  * Fixed: Code optimization
+  * Fixed: JavaScript test for signups.

 = 2.33 2014-02-12 =
   * Fixed: CURLOPT_FOLLOWLOCATION bug at admin notice